13 of the Planet’s Healthiest Seaweeds and Sea Vegetables

 Where to Find Sea Vegetables

-Many of these sea vegetables can be found in health food stores, Asian markets and international-oriented produce markets.
-You can order sea vegetables on Amazon, or you can tell the Seaweed man we sent you to him!
+You have to be careful where you get these from.
+Some of these seaweeds/vegetables are subjected to petrochemicals and are vulnerable to arsenic.
+We only use sea vegetables sourced from fresh waters in Maine, here in the U.S. You can try Atlantic Sea Farms or you can tell the Seaweed man we sent you to him!
 However you chose to make sea vegetables part of your diet, you may notice yourself feeling younger and healthier once you do.

 Bradley, PR (1992).
 British Herbal Compendium, Vol. 1.
 Bournemouth, England: British Herbal Medicine Association.
 ISBN 0-903032-09-0.